 I’m planning to make this a larger series of articles and videos about how to build your completely custom computer from scratch.
-I also plan to write an OS for the machine later (planned for summer 2018).This series will consist of some articles that I structured into the following topics:
+I also plan to write an OS for the machine later.

 Here I plan to design a really simple 8-Bit CPU from scratch, only using low-level logic and low-level components.
 I’ll also discuss the main parts of a CPU and maybe I’ll discuss extended features and pipelining at the end of the series or in a future article.